When working in The Netherlands, you should have Dutch working conditions, right? Apparently, that’s not always the case!

 20 vacation days is the legal minimum, but many companies offer at least 4-5 more per year.
 Those are called “extra-statutory” vacation days, which may be paid out in your salary instead.
 Your “statutory” vacation days are mandatory, so you will have to take those vacation days during the year in which you received them.

-You’ll only be able to enjoy these benefits if you have a Dutch contract with Dutch working conditions.
+You’ll only be able to enjoy these benefits if you have a Dutch labor contract with Dutch working conditions.
 When working via us at EU-People, your vacation money will be higher than the minimum: 8,33% instead of 8%.

 When living and working in The Netherlands, you are required by law to get health insurance.
-If you earn less than €31.998 per year (2022), you can apply for Zorgtoeslag.
-With Zorgtoeslag, you’ll receive €111-212 per month (2022) to help you pay for your health insurance.
+If you earn less than €37.496 per year (2024), you can apply for healthcare benefit (Zorgtoeslag).
+You’ll then receive up to €236 per month (2024) to help you pay for your health insurance.
+You can calculate online how much healthcare benefit you are able to get.

 4. Social benefits